mesh-payments/api-auth-examples/README.md

 # Mesh API Reference

-This repository is a reference to Mesh API and consist of Wiki pages and examlples of how to perform Authentication phase.
+This repository contains examples on various languages of how to perform authentication phase to MeshPayments API.

 Please see [Developers Portal](https://developers.meshpayments.com) for how to consume APIs and what APIs are currently available.

 ## Examples

-You can read in details [how to make authenticated](https://github.com/mesh-payments/api-reference/wiki/Authentication) requests to API or use examples below as a reference:
+You can read in details [how to make authenticated](https://developers.meshpayments.com/authentication) requests to API or use examples below as a reference:

 * [Postman](./postman)
 * [Python 3+](./python3)